maysam-82/sample-e-commerce-project/README.md

 - `pages`: For all pages which are components but not used more than once.
 - `assets`: To add static files such as images, logo and so on to.
 - `firebase`: To use Authentication and Database services files.
+- `actions`: Contains all actions/action creators.
+- `reducers`: Contains all reducers and root reducer which combines all reducers.